ploomber/sklearn-evaluation/docs/optimization/feature_selection.md

 2. Wrapper method
 3. Embedded method

 In this tutorial, we will go over what those 3 categories are, what methods are under the 3 categories, and how to implement those with sklearn.
-So let's first bring in toy datasets from the sklearn package.
+So let's first bring in datasets from the sklearn package.

 ```{code-cell} ipython3
 :tags: []